gminova/weather-app/README.md

 # Website => https://gminova.github.io/weather-app/

-This is a simple Weather App that works in English.
+This is a simple Weather App that works in English done as a joint project following a tutorial linked in the reference at the bottom of this file.
+The goal is to work as a team and have fun while learning something new.

 ## Prerequisites